Waiheke ferry fury: Meeting with commuters was constructive, ferry boss says

-Mike Horne of the under-fire ferry service, Fullers360, says it is critical the organisation is involved with future discussions around the public transportation model.
+Hundreds of locals shuffled into Morra Hall to express their concerns with the chief executive who said the meeting was at times, "emotional".

-He faced irate Waiheke Island commuters who protested the cost of the ferry, along with delays and cancellations of services.
+"I'm deeply concerned and I'm extremely regretful that we've not met your expectations," Horne said.

-Fullers was initially interested in discussing concerns over their services, Horne said, but the conversation quickly changed tack.
+Fullers was initially interested in discussing concerns over its services, Horne told the Herald, but the conversation quickly changed tack.

-"We were quite keen to talk about the service issues that have been mentioned but very quickly the meeting moved on to a discussion on exceptions," he said.
+"We were quite keen to talk about the service issues that have been mentioned but very quickly the meeting moved on to a discussion on exemptions," he said.

 Fullers has a special status which exempts its ferry services from Auckland Transport oversight and competitive tendering rules.

-Last month, Transport Minister Phil Twyford announced a review of the public transport operating model (PTOM), of which Horne is keen to contribute to.
+Last month, Transport Minister Phil Twyford announced a review of the public transport operating model (PTOM), to which Horne is keen to contribute.

-Fullers reduced its winter services earlier this year which resulted in long queues, lengthy delays and sometimes cancellations.
+Fullers recently reduced its services for winter which resulted in long queues, lengthy delays and sometimes cancellations.

-Horne said the meeting was constructive and he came out of it with a better appreciation for the community.
+Horne said the meeting was constructive and he came out of it with a better appreciation of the community's perspective.

 "Some of it was daunting to be fair but to be able to listen to people directly and being able to have a two-way conversation, even though it was reasonably emotional from time to time, I think that's really useful," he said.

-However, he conceded there needed to be better communication with local government around the service.
+However, he conceded better communication with local government around the service was needed.

 "There are things with our service that we can deal with and we can solve, that's some clear next steps," Horne said.

-"The bigger bit, which is the key bit, is there needs to be more collaboration with local government in particular and government.
+"The bigger bit, which is the key bit, is there needs to be more collaboration with local government in particular and the Government.

-Auckland Central MP Nikki Kaye, who attended the meeting, said she would write to Auckland mayor Phil Goff and Transport Minister Phil Twyford arguing the exception be lifted.
+Auckland Central MP Nikki Kaye, who attended the meeting, said she would write to Auckland mayor Phil Goff and Twyford arguing the exemption be lifted.

 "I think it's really important that things happen between NZTA and Auckland Transport and Fullers," she told the Herald.